uptane/papers/uptane-whitepaper.md

-# **Uptane: A Realistic Approach to Securing over-the-air Updates on Vulnerable Vehicles**
+# **Uptane: Secure, efficient delivery of over-the-air software updates for ground vehicles**

 ### *The first in a series of Uptane Whitepapers*